JuliaEarth/GeoStats.jl/docs/src/workflow.md

 ```

 Spatial partitions are (lazy) iterators of spatial views, which are useful in
-many contexts as it will be shown in the next section of the user guide.
-To
+many contexts as it will be shown in the next section.
+To access a subset of
-access a subset of a partition, we use index notation:
+a partition, we use index notation:

 ```@example workflow
 plot(Π[1])